-This question is about the decision to be made about the communication materials to be used e.g. to use a pamphlet, brief, video or street drama.
+This question is about the decisions to be made about the communication materials to be used e.g. to use a pamphlet, brief, video or street drama.
 Making decisions will be influenced by an understanding of:

-who the product is for and their preferred means of communication the communication objective for the specific groups or contrasting subgroups the best means of communication for the specific product.
+- who the research product is for and their preferred means of communication. - the communication objective for the specific groups or contrasting subgroups. - the best means of communication for the specific product.

-To answer this question you need to find out about the communication context within which communication stakeholders and contrasting subgroups live and work (e.g. which media do they have access to, which language do they prefer for communication, what are their literacy levels?).
+To answer this question project teams need to find out about the communication context within which communication stakeholders and contrasting subgroups live and work (e.g. which media do they have access to, which language do they prefer for communication, what are their literacy levels?).

-Between the start of the project and the mid- term review you will need to find out a great deal about the communication context and needs of your communication stakeholders (e.g. which media do they have access to, which language do they prefer for communication, what are their literacy levels?).
-You also need to take into account the KAP analysis.
+Between the start of the project and the mid- term review project teams will need to find out a great deal about the communication context and needs of project teams communication stakeholders (e.g. which media do they have access to, which language do they prefer for communication, what are their literacy levels?).
+Project teams also need to take into account the KAP analysis.
 Without this information it will be difficult to decide on the level and form of the communication required for each of the research products for the differing communication stakeholders.
-It will also be difficult to decide on your communication priorities.
+It will also be difficult to decide on project communication priorities.